-The COVR Visionary Awards are judged by both the retail members of COVR, who significantly represent the Mind/Body/Spirit industry, and also the general public.
+The COVR Visionary Awards are judged by both the members of COVR, who significantly represent the Mind/Body/Spirit industry, and also the general public.

-Votes from COVR’s retail members count 60 percent toward the total score.
+Votes from COVR members count 60 percent toward the total score.
 Votes from the general public make up the other 40 percent.

 Some people have expressed concern that the awards are no longer juried.
 However, this is a misunderstanding.
 We rank the votes among each class of voters then average the rank.
-This avoids the bias of totaling the votes and prevents anyone from winning by sheer weight of social media.
-In practice the extra weight given to votes from retailers means that it is nearly impossible for a product to win without the majority of votes from these members, assuring that the winners in each category have been endorsed through voting by those who work daily in the Mind/Body/Spirit industry.
+This avoids the bias of totaling the votes and prevents anyone from winning by sheer weight of social media or by popularity.
+In practice the extra weight given to votes from COVR members means that it is nearly impossible for a product to win without the majority of votes from these members, assuring that the winners in each category have been endorsed through voting by those who work daily in the Mind/Body/Spirit industry.

-You get 10 votes from COVR retailers, putting your retailer rank at #1.
+You get 10 votes from COVR members, putting your industry rank at #1.
 You receive 10 votes from the general public putting your public rank at #2.

 The other entry

-Someone else receives 2 votes from COVR retailers putting their retailer rank at #2.
+Someone else receives 2 votes from COVR members putting their industry rank at #2.
 They receive 100 votes from the general public putting their public rank at #1.